Welcome to Reception's Class Page

 We love to cook

-In Reception, we provide the children with regular cooking activities.
+In Reception, we provide the children with regular cooking and tasting activities.
 The children love these times and there are so many learning opportunities within them.
 To ensure your child's safety, it is vital that you keep the office informed of any allergies or dietary requirements that your children have.

 Photographs are a great way to capture your child's learning